Azure/azure-k8s-metrics-adapter/README.md

 # azure-k8-metrics-adapter

-An implementation of the Kubernetes Custom Metrics API and External Metrics API for Azure Services
+An implementation of the Kubernetes [Custom Metrics API and External Metrics API](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#support-for-metrics-apis) for Azure Services.

 # Build and deploy